givehug/money-lib/README.md

 const interestRate = 0.12;
 const finalBalance = money.add(
   balanceAfterDebit,
-  money.multiply(balanceAfterDebit, interestRate),
+  money.multiply(balanceAfterDebit, interestRate)
 );

 console.log(money.format(finalBalance)); // €138.269,60
 ```

 ### TODO:

 - tests
 - decide if formatting should be based on currency or locale (or both, or any)
 - add optional debug callback
 - make it simpler to do operations with numbers eg money().add(50) instead of money().add({amount: 50, currency: 'EUR}) (is it obvious with ints / floats?)
 - fromNumber (float or int)